 Psychologists are registered with the New Zealand Psychologists Board and have had at least seven years of intensive university education.
 They've learned how to listen to and understand people's problems, and how to help people make changes in their lives.

 People will often be referred to see a psychologist at the Diabetes Centre when their diabetes is affecting or causing a mental health problem, or when they have an existing mental health problem that is now impacting on their management of their diabetes.
 Examples of the sorts of areas that psychologists may be able to help with are:

 Please note, given the high demands on this service psychologists at the Diabetes Centre are not able to offer treatment for mental health problems which are unrelated to, or not significantly impacting on, diabetes management.

 From our experience, the sooner you are aware you have a problem, the least time it takes to work through the problem.
 If you are struggling to manage your difficulties with your current support network talk with your diabetes clinician about whether a referral to the diabetes psychologists is appropriate.

 There are two part time Psychologists at the Centre.

-Your health professional at the Centre may suggest that they make a referral for you, if there are problems affecting your diabetes management or your overall health and management.
-If you are uncertain about whether it would be helpful to see us, talk to your diabetes clinician to discuss this.
+During an appointment at the Diabetes Center the person you are seeing may suggest a referral if there are problems or difficulties affecting your diabetes management.
+If you are uncertain about whether it would be helpful to a clinical psychologist, talk to your diabetes clinician to discuss this.